sanity-io/sanity-astro/README.md

 ## Installation

-In your Astro project, run the following command to install the Sanity Astro integration:
+In your Astro project, run the following command to install the Sanity Astro integration

 ```bash
 npx astro add @sanity/astro